MuYunyun/blog/README.md

 ### Data Structure

-This section we will start tralvel in the world of data strcture together!
-There is no doubt the travel is so interestring that you'll enjoy it too!
-Before your travel of data structure, I want to tell two points it's valueble:
+Let's embark on a journey through the world of data structures together!
+There's no doubt that this adventure will be incredibly interesting and enjoyable.
+Before we begin, I want to emphasize two valuable points:

-1. Interest and Insist.
+1. Keep your interest and persistence in learning.
-2. Thought is more important than action.
+2. Remember that thoughtful understanding is more important than simply taking action.

 > [Travel Of LeetCode](https://github.com/MuYunyun/blog/blob/main/LeetCode/README.md)